-Restoring the Labour Party’s relations with India, which have been strained as result of their comments on Kashmir, will be among Keir Starmer’s first tasks as prime minister of the United Kingdom.
-In the UK general elections, Starmer led the party to resounding victory that signalled the end for Rishi Sunak’s Conservative Party.
+Restoring the Labour Party’s relations with India, which have been strained as a result of their comments on Kashmir, will be among Keir Starmer’s first tasks as prime minister of the United Kingdom.
+In the UK general elections, Starmer led the party to a resounding victory that signalled the end for Rishi Sunak’s Conservative Party.

 The Labour Party has faced criticism in the past for its stance on the Kashmir dispute.
 Their position has been diametrically opposed to the British government’s position, which maintains that Kashmir is an issue between India and Pakistan.